SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 ## Exercise 2.6 - Add Action to Read Sales Order Header <a name="actionReadSalesOrderHeader"></a>

+You will add an Action to the Process to read the sales order header.

 1. In the Process Builder, select **+** next to the yes branch of the Condition, then **Actions > Browse library**.